Economic benefits

 — Joint Legislative Audit & Review Commission

-While operational staffing is relatively lean — around 50 full-time workers per 250,000-square-foot facility — construction projects can employ up to 1,500 workers at their peak.
+While operational staffing is relatively lean — around 50 full-time workers per 250,000-square-foot facility — construction projects can employ up to 1,500 workers at their peak, according to a December 2024 report by the Joint Legislative Audit & Review Commission.

 Statewide, the data center industry contributes an estimated 74,000 jobs, $5.5 billion in labor income, and $9.1 billion in GDP annually, with much of this impact stemming from the construction phase.